KxSystems/nlp/docs/clustering.md

 returns the documents’ indexes, grouped into clusters.

-!!! warning
+> :warning: Warning
+>

-    These do not line up with the number of centroids passed in, and the number of lists returned may not equal the number of centroids.
+> These do not line up with the number of centroids passed in, and the number of lists returned may not equal the number of centroids.
 There can be documents which match no centroids (all of which will end up in the same group), and centroids with no matching documents.

 Matches the first centroid of the clusters with the rest of the corpus: